-Credit providers must respond to an outstanding hardship application before commencing enforcement action (s 89A(2) NCC).
+Credit providers must respond to an outstanding hardship application before commencing enforcement action (s 89A(2)).

 It would be advisable to lodge a complaint with the relevant dispute resolution scheme at the same time as applying to the credit provider for hardship if the matter is urgent because legal action has been threatened or a default notice has been served.

-A fact sheet and template letter prepared by the Consumer Action Law Centre is available at www.consumeraction.org.au (click on the link to “fact sheets” and download “Financial hardship: What can I do if I am having difficulty paying my loan or lease payments?”).
+A fact sheet and template letter prepared by the Consumer Action Law Centre is available at http://help.consumeraction.org.au/what-can-i-do-if-i-am-having-difficulty-paying-my-loan-or-lease-payments.

-The credit provider may (verbally or in writing), within 21 days after receipt of the hardship notice, request the debtor to provide specified information about:
+The credit provider may (verbally or in writing), within 21 days after receiving the hardship notice, ask the debtor to provide specified information about:

 a whether the debtor would be unable to meet their obligations under the contract (s 72(2)(a) NCC); and

-b how to change the contract if the debtor is or will be unable to meet those obligations (s 72(2)(b) NCC).
+b how to change the contract if the debtor is or will be unable to meet those obligations (s 72(2)(b)).

 A request for further information must only be made by a credit provider if the information is genuinely needed to allow a final decision to be made and must not unreasonably delay the process.

-The debtor must supply the requested information within 21 days of the date of the credit provider’s notice requesting the information (s 72(3) NCC).
+The debtor must supply the requested information within 21 days of the date of the credit provider’s notice requesting the information (s 72(3)).

-The credit provider must provide a response to the hardship request within a certain time frame (between 21–28 days under section 72(5) NCC) advising either that:
+The credit provider must provide a response to the hardship request within 21–28 days (under s 72(5) NCC) advising either that:

-a the credit provider and the debtor have agreed to change the credit contract (s72(4)(a) NCC); or
+a the credit provider and the debtor have agreed to change the credit contract (s 72(4)(a)); or

 b the credit provider and debtor have not agreed to change the contract and if so: